sampie777/obs-scene-timer/README.md

  ---

+ ## Contribution

 Feel free to contribute by opening a pull request to `develop` branch or leaving a comment somewhere.

+Please try to add/edit tests for the code you've worked on.
+Also build the application with `mvn clean install` and run the compiled jar with `java -jar obs-scene-timer-X.X.X-SNAPSHOT.jar`.